Tangerine-Community/Tangerine/reporting/README.md

-# Tangerine-Reporting
+# Tangerine Reporting Service

-This application processes data and generates CSV.
+This application processes data for generating CSV and dashboard reporting.

 ## Installation

-Before installing the app you must have [node](https://nodejs.org/en/download/) installed on your machine, then follow the steps below:

-* Run `git clone git@github.com:Tangerine-Community/Tangerine-Reporting.git`

-* cd `Tangerine-Reporting`

-* Run `npm install` to install application packages

-* Run `npm start` to start the app locally
+This is automatically installed as part of the tangerine main application.

+To check the stand alone application, check [here](https://github.com/Tangerine-Community/Tangerine-Reporting)

 ## License